Who Is This Credit Card Best For?

 Lower points valuation than some other hotel programs

-- Automatic Hilton Honors Diamond Status: This highest level of Hilton Honors status gives you executive lounge access, premium Wi-Fi, room upgrades, and even more bonus points on top of those earned by using this card.
+- Automatic Hilton Honors Diamond Status with enrollment: This highest level of Hilton Honors status gives you executive lounge access, premium Wi-Fi, room upgrades, and even more bonus points on top of those earned by using this card.

-- Get up to $600 back in annual statement credits: You’ll get a $250 Hilton resort credit each year.
+- Get up to $600 back in annual statement credits: You’ll get a $250 Hilton resort credit each year following enrollment.
 Next, pick a qualifying airline and get $250 back in statement credits over the year for expenses such as checked bags and flight change fees.
 Lastly, if you book a two-night minimum stay at participating Waldorf Astoria Hotels & Resorts and Conrad Hotels & Resorts, you’ll get a $100 statement credit.

-- Priority Pass Select membership: You and two guests get unlimited access to more than 1,200 airport lounges worldwide through Priority Pass with this complimentary perk, which has a value of at least $429.
+- Priority Pass Select membership: You and two guests get unlimited access to more than 1,200 airport lounges worldwide through Priority Pass with this complimentary perk, available after enrollment, which has a value of at least $429.

 - Free Weekend Night Rewards: Every year after you renew your card, you’ll get one Free Weekend Night Reward that can be redeemed for a standard, double-occupancy room at a Hilton property (you’ll just pay taxes and fees).
 If you spend $60,000 in a calendar year, you’ll get another free weekend night.

 - High annual fee: While it’s not too difficult to get your return on investment for this card’s $450 annual fee, not everyone will.
 If you aren’t interested in the elite travel benefits, there are many other travel cards with lower or no annual fees that would be a better fit and lower cost.

 - No bonus points for grocery and gas purchases: Other Hilton credit cards award extra points for grocery and gas purchases, but this one does not.
 While this isn’t a negative for those who spend the most on hotels and travel, it shows the card isn't made for those looking to maximize day-to-day purchases for travel later.

 Spend $4,000 on purchases within three months after opening this card and you’ll earn 150,000 Hilton Honors bonus points.